Military expenditure U.S.

 However, the projected decrease in defense spending relative to GDP raises questions about the sustainability of current expenditure levels and whether adjustments need to be made in response to future economic conditions.

 The U.S. will need to carefully balance its defense priorities with its economic growth and domestic spending needs.
-This challenge requires strategic planning to ensure that national security remains robust while allowing for investments in areas that support long-term economic stability.
+A challenge requires strategic planning to ensure that national security remains robust while allowing for investments in areas that support long-term economic stability.

 6. More Jobs in Other Sectors